Yakeeeeee/Utang_Tracker/README.md

 ## Usage

 ### Option 1: Ready-to-Use EXE (Recommended for Windows Users)
-1. Download the latest `utang_tracker.exe` from the `dist` folder in this repository.
+1. Download the latest `utang_tracker.exe` from this repository.
 2. Double-click `utang_tracker.exe` to launch the application—no Python installation required!
 ### Option 2: Run from Source
 1. Run the application: